 Element / @Attribute Ch Description Туре

 applicationInfo

-applicationInfo/applicationKey М Uniquely identifies the Consumer application, and is the basis for xs:token
+applicationInfo/applicationKey М Uniquely identifies the Consumer application (not environment), and is the basis for initial xs:token

-initial authentication. applicationInfo/instanceId 0 This element qualifies the applicationKey so that the same authorized application software can be involved in multiple simultaneous sessions with the same Environments Provider. xs:token It might contain the Device ID of where a particular application instance is executing, or it might indicate a virtual "grouping" of users accessing the set of object services reachable through the Environment (ex: Middle School Students). applicationInfo/supportedinfrastructureVersion M The version of the SIF infrastructure which the Consumer will support.
+Deleted: SIF Infrastructure Specification 3.2: Infrastructure ServicesSIF Infrastructure Specification 3.2.1: Infrastructure Services authentication. applicationInfo/instanceId 0 This element qualifies the applicationKey so that the same authorized application software can be involved in multiple simultaneous sessions with the same Environments Provider.
+It might contain the Device ID of where a particular application instance is executing, or it might indicate a virtual "grouping" of users accessing the set of object services reachable through the Environment (ex: Middle School Students). xs:token applicationInfo/supportedinfrastructureVersion M The version of the SIF infrastructure which the Consumer will support.
 This could be a wildcard, and may be different from the one used in the message header. versionType (see Appendix D) applicationInfo/dataModelNamespace 0 The URI that uniquely identifies the Namespace of the data model which the application supports.
 Note: In solutions where the same zone and context support multiple data models this may be needed to disambiguate between services of the same name. xs:anyURI applicationInfo/transport 0 The transport which the Consumer supports.
-One of: • SOAP 14 • REST applicationInfo/applicationProduct 0 Details about the vendor, product productIdentityType and version of the application registering as a Service Consumer (see Appendix D) applicationInfo/adapterProduct 0 If the application is utilizing a separate and distinct Adapter product, this element contains optional vendor details about that product which the Consumer might wish to make known to Zone Administrators. productIdentityType (see Appendix D)
+One of: • SOAP 15 • REST applicationInfo/applicationProduct 0 Details about the vendor, product productIdentityType and version of the application registering as a Service Consumer (see Appendix D) applicationInfo/adapterProduct 0 If the application is utilizing a separate and distinct Adapter product, this element contains optional vendor details about that product which the Consumer might wish to make known to Zone Administrators. productldentityType (see Appendix D)

-14 Currently unsupported in SIF 3.
+$^{^{15}}$ Currently unsupported in SIF 3.